chas-academy/u08-business-idea-wepushonsave/Documentation/documentation_guide.md

 - We discussed questions, focusing on Emma's prototype and Clara's feature issues and branches.We selected next tasks for implementation.

 - We all agreed to commence coding this week.
 Goal: to deploy the project for the first time.

+## 14th May

+- Our daily 15-minute stand-up occurred today with everyone in attendance except for Emma (who was out sick).
+Each team member shared their recent tasks and outlined their plans for the day following the meeting.
+Detailed notes can be found [here](./Notes/daily_stand-up_14.05.md).

+- We've established individual goals and committed to supporting each other by addressing any general questions if necesssary.